Types of Statistical Inference

 Recap

-In the lectures we discussed a few things:
+In the lectures we discussed:

 Normally Distributed Data